fbpx

 Card image

 Everyone loves a beach, and Caye Caulker’s shores hide some of the world’s most exceptional snorkeling opportunities.
-We suggest spending a barefoot day basking in the sunshine, diving beneath duck-egg-blue waters, getting your adrenaline fix with some kite-surfing and exploring by bike (this limestone coral islet is only five miles long and less than a mile wide), fuelled by plenty of rum punch.
+We suggest spending a barefoot day basking in the sunshine, diving beneath duck-egg-blue waters, getting your adrenaline fix with some kite-surfing and exploring by bike (this limestone coral islet is only five miles long and less than a mile wide), fueled by plenty of rum punch.
 The island embodies chilled-out Caribbean living and it’s hard not to be enchanted by the hip, lesser-visited sibling of nearby Ambergris Caye.
-Don’t miss “The Split”, a hangout for locals and in-the-know travelers, with shallow waters perfect to cool off in and a thatched-roof beach bar serving ice-cold drinks and more-ish bar food.
+Don’t miss “The Split”, a hangout for locals and in-the-know travelers, with shallow waters perfect to cool off in and a thatched-roof beach bar serving tropical drinks and snacks.

 • Day 06 Mangroves & Manatees